crismartinezco/ViscoSOM/README.md

-# 🤖📚 Physics-Informed Self Organizing Maps for Analyses of Viscoelastic Damping
+# 🤖📚 Physics-Informed Self Organizing Maps for Viscoelastic Damping Analysis

 This is the code employed in the paper "Analysis of nonlinear behavior of viscoelastic damping in musical membranes using physics-informed self-organizing maps" ( https://doi.org/10.1063/5.0242985).
 The entire data pipeline is explained in the paper.
 The code was tested with the versions of the packages included in requirements.txt.